TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: getrecursionlimit()

    Return the current value of the recursion limit, the maximum depth of the Python interpreter stack.
-This limit prevents infinite recursion from causing an overflow of the C stack and crashing Python.
+This limit prevents infinite recursion kutoka causing an overflow of the C stack and crashing Python.
 It can be set by :func:`setrecursionlimit`.